mathesar-foundation/mathesar-wiki/docs/design/specs/Formulas.md

 # Formulas

-> This spec is a work in progress and should not be used to inform any decisions.
+!!! warning "Warning"
-{.is-warning}
+    This spec is a work in progress and should not be used to inform any decisions.

 ## Context